smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

-Enable above 4g and rebar in your bios (if its supported) rBAR in nvidiaProfileInspector (as admin) rBAR Enabled (rebar can cause games to stutter/lag randomly) (test per-game) rBAR Options set (test per-game) rBAR Size Limit set (test per-game)
+Enable above 4g and rebar in your bios (if its supported) rBAR in nvidiaProfileInspector (as admin) rBAR Enabled (rebar can cause games to stutter/lag randomly/crash) (test per-game) rBAR Options set (test per-game) rBAR Size Limit set (test per-game)